aai-institute/re-classwise-shapley/README.md

   point_removal:
     [...]
     metrics:
-      accuracy_logistic_regression:
+      mean:
-        idx: weighted_metric_drop
+        curve:
-        metric: accuracy
+          - accuracy
-        eval_model: logistic_regression
+        fn: mean_accuracy
-        len_curve_perc: 0.5
+        arg: arg
 ```

-A special role has the parameter `len_curve_perc`.
+A special role has the parameter.
 It defines how much of the curve
 should be drawn in the plots.
 It is not passed to the metric itself, but used in the
 last stage.
 All other parameters are passed as keyword arguments to the metric.